Azerbaijani president congratulates Bulgarian counterpart | News.az

 Azerbaijani president congratulates Bulgarian counterpart

-Azerbaijani President Ilham Aliyev has sent a congratulatory letter to his Bulgarian counterpart Rumen Radev.
+Azerbaijani President Ilham Aliyev has sent a congratulatory letter to President of Bulgaria Rumen Radev March 3.

-“It is on the occasion of the National Day of your country that on my own behalf and on behalf of the people of Azerbaijan I offer my cordial congratulations to you and the friendly people of Bulgaria,” President Aliyev said in his letter.
+"I extend my heartfelt congratulations to you and your people on the occasion of the national holiday of Bulgaria," President Aliyev said in his congratulatory letter, Trend reports.

-The present level of the bilateral Azerbaijan-Bulgaria relations is gratifying, the head of state noted.
-“I believe that through the joint efforts our strategic partnership ties will be solidified further for the sake of prosperity of our peoples.”
+The president said the traditionally friendly relations between Azerbaijan and Bulgaria and cooperation will continue to develop and expand in accordance with the interests of the two peoples.

 News.Az